dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 ---
-title: Installing the dbt Cloud CLI (Beta)
+title: Install dbt Cloud CLI
 id: cloud-cli-installation
 description: "Instructions for installing and configuring dbt Cloud CLI"
+pagination_next: "docs/cloud/configure-cloud-cli"
 ---

-:::warning Beta functionality
+:::info Beta functionality

-The following installation instructions are for the dbt Cloud CLI, currently in Beta (actively in development).
+The dbt Cloud CLI is currently in [public beta](/docs/dbt-versions/product-lifecycles#dbt-cloud).
+Share feedback or request features you'd like to see on the [dbt community Slack](https://getdbt.slack.com/archives/C05M77P54FL).

 :::

-## About the Cloud CLI

-The Cloud CLI lets your run dbt commands against your dbt Cloud development environment from your local command line.
+dbt Cloud natively supports developing using a command line (CLI), empowering team members to contribute with enhanced flexibility and collaboration.
+The dbt Cloud CLI allows you to run dbt commands against your dbt Cloud development environment from your local command line.

 dbt commands are run against dbt Cloud's infrastructure and benefit from: